 The Trustees meet as a Board, a minimum of six times each year.
-All decisions reserved to the Trustees are taken by the Board as a whole.
+All decisions reserved for the trustees are taken by the Board as a whole.
 Local Advisory Bodies (LABs) meet six times each year to consider detailed matters about the individual Viking academies and, where appropriate, to make recommendations to Viking Academy Trust Board of Trustees.

-During 2022/23, there were three LABs in operation, namely:
+During 2023/4, there were three LABs in operation, namely: